Crayon Easter Egg Sun Catcher Craft

 Supplies

-- Warm iron in the hands of an adult
+- Warm iron to be used by an adult only

 - Scissors